The role of shape disorder in the collective behaviour of aligned fibrous matter: Mechanical properties of fiber stacks

 \subsection{Experimental results}

-We first performed stress relaxation experiments over a long times ($\sim 10$ hours).
-All materials demonstrate a complex kinetic behavior, highlighting the effect of fiber rearrangement (see Fig. \ref{figstressrelaxation}).
-Polymer samples (see PP1) exhibit a relaxation of almost 50\% over 10 hours when steel wools relaxes only about 5\%.
-This is probably related to the highest friction coefficient between steel fibers compared to the polymer ones.
-In all cases, it is clear from the relaxation experiments that doing the full compression experiments at hight enough strain rate is important to avoid stress relaxation by fiber rearrangement.
-We have thus decided to perform compression experiments on all samples in 20 s, corresponding to a maximum stress relaxation of 10\% for PP samples and less than 1\% for steel wools.
+We first perform stress relaxation experiments over long times ($\sim 10$ hours).
+All materials demonstrate a complex relaxation behavior, highlighting the effect of fiber rearrangement (see Fig. \ref{figstressrelaxation}).
+Polymer samples (see PP1) exhibit a relaxation of almost 50\% over 10 hours while steel wools relaxes only about 5\% over the same time.
+This is likely related to the higher friction coefficient between steel fibers compared to polymers.
+In all cases, it is clear from the relaxation experiments that performing the full compression experiments at high enough strain rate is important in order to avoid stress relaxation by fiber rearrangement.
+We have thus decided to perform compression experiments on all samples with strain rate of the order of 50 mHz (full compression experiments in less than 20 s), corresponding to a maximum stress relaxation of 10\% for PP samples and less than 1\% for steel wools.

-Stress-deformation curves are given on Fig.~\ref{figdefphiexp}(d) and Fig.~\ref{figpexp}.
+Stress-relative deformation curves are given in Fig.~\ref{figdefphiexp} and Fig.~\ref{figpexp}.
 All materials exhibit a strong non linear elasticity, spreading over five decades of stress values.
-Using the experimentally determined spectra $\zeta_{0,q}$ and the value of $\kappa$, we apply the self-consistent model to interpret the compression.
-The whole method is illustrated in figure \ref{figdefphiexp} in the case of the sample (SW1).
+Using the experimentally determined spectra $\zeta_{0,q}$ and the value of $\kappa$, we apply the self-consistent model (see section \ref{selfconsistent}) to interpret the compression.
+The whole method is illustrated in Fig. \ref{figdefphiexp} in the case of the sample (SW1).

 We assume that the stacks of fibers consist of the transverse sum of independent planes of effective density $\rho$, that can be estimated from the geometrical characteristics of the bundle (see Table \ref{stretch-table-1}).
-All planes contributing with $P^{\rm (2d)}(D)$ to the total pressure $P^{\rm (3d)}(D)$, we write
+Since all planes contribute with $P^{\rm (2d)}(D)$ to the total stress $P^{\rm (3d)}(D)$, we write